codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies manually unrolled commands exceeding a source-code call limit fail with a Japanese result message.
 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
 - It verifies saved curriculum migration preserves existing code and progress semantics.
+- It verifies the first loop mission uses the exact title `初めてのループ`.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.
 - It verifies that the set of IDs referenced by mission guides is exactly the set of records in the canonical concept-card database and that no card is referenced twice.
 - It verifies that no legacy or ad-hoc HTML injector can append a second comment-concept card outside the canonical database and memory system.